puutaro/CommandClick/README.md

 ![image](https://user-images.githubusercontent.com/55217593/216652110-4bc01a73-2b8b-42f2-8253-49062e775b66.png)

 Always edit and execute.
-So called 'Shell2GUI'.
+So called `Shell2GUI`.
 It's great feature.
 How the shell turns into a GUI Application!

 ### Edit api

-Type bellow command in termux, so that you can use 'Command Click Gui Edit Dialog'  from termux command line
+Type bellow command in termux, so that you can use `Command Click Gui Edit Dialog`  from termux command line

 ```
 am start \